brandur/sorg/content/drafts/acid.md

 RethinkDB to say that transactions in their systems are "atomic" -- as long as you only need atomicity inside a single document update.
-This is marketing-speak for "the system isn't atomic at all" -- if your data store doesn't guarantee atomicity at the document level, you're in for real trouble indeed.
+This is marketing-speak for "the system isn't atomic at all".
+If your data store doesn't guarantee atomicity at the document level, you're in for a real ride.

 Within the context of building web applications, atomicity is incredibly valuable.
 Software is buggy by nature and introducing problems that unintentionally fail requests is inevitable.
-By wrapping requests in transactions, we can ensure that even in the these worst case scenarios, state is left undamaged, and it's safe for other requests to proceed in the system.
+By wrapping requests in transactions, we get to ensure that even in the these worst case scenarios, state is left undamaged, and it's safe for other requests to proceed in the system.